frayans/mangga/README.md

 ## Project structure
 - `src` contains all of the source code
   * `src/main.rs` just calls the `run()` function from `src/cli`
-    This is just in-case if I wanted to create a different frontend in the future.
   * `src/cli` contains the command-line interface (CLI) code.
     All of the subcommands are separated into its own file e.g.
     ```